mrworf/photoframe/display-drivers/README.md

 ## This all seem complicated, do you have an example?

 Sure, just unzip the `waveshare35b.zip` and look at it for guidance.

-## What is `manifest.json` ?

-That's a generated file by photoframe which it creates upon installing a driver.
-You can create sub-directories in `display-drivers` with pre-processed drivers which will then be available by default when installing photoframe.

-Note that if you install a driver with the same name as one of the provided ones, the new driver will take priority

-## Known gotchas

-If you install a driver which you're already using, you need to switch to HDMI and back to force update the active driver (and no, no need to reboot when going to HDMI, only when you go back to your updated driver).

-This will eventually be fixed.